nus-cs2103/website-base/admin/common-commentary-fragment.md

 <!-- ==================================================================================================== -->
 <div id="{{ slugify("SE: Intro") }}">

 Given this is a first course in SE, tradition demands that we start by defining the subject.
-However, we are not going to spend a lot of time going through definitions of SE.
-Instead, let's look at an extract from the very first chapter of a very famous SE book, with the aim of providing some inspiration but also an appreciation of the challenges ahead.
+However, let's not spend a lot of time going through lengthy/formal definitions of SE.
+Instead, let's look at an extract from the very first chapter of a very famous SE book, with the aim of providing some inspiration, but also an appreciation of the challenges ahead.
 </div>
 <!-- ==================================================================================================== -->
                                              Requirements